 Starting the genset via the DSE Controller.

-Each controller has a range of buttons.
-For example, the DSE4520 only has 3 buttons, Stop (red) Auto (White) and Start (Go) plus two scroll function buttons.
+Each controller has a different range of buttons.
+For example, the DSE4520 only has 3 buttons, Stop (Red) Auto (White) and Start (Go) plus two scroll function buttons.

 Whereas the 7000 series and 8000 series have more functionality buttons.

-Manually starting a 4000 Series controlled Diesel generators.
+Manually starting a 4000 Series controlled Diesel generator.

 Once you have followed the quick start guide and Generator and Engine manual, you need to make sure the generator is ready to start: